cshapard26/ECE1181/Lab4/guide.md

 # Organization
 #### A way to gracefully manage your lab
-Warning: Closing this page will clear your checkboxes
+Warning: Closing this page will clear your checkboxes<br>
+This is not a replacement for the lab instructions.
+Please only use this as mental scaffolding, as it's not meant to have comprehensive information on the topic.

+For a detailed explanation on each step, click the Step Number, which will redirect you to a page with the explanation.
+Your checkboxes should be preserved if you use the back arrow to return to this page, but you can also shift+click the links to open them in a new page.

 <input type="checkbox"> Step 1: Read through pages 87-91.
 (Please actually do this)<br>
 <input type="checkbox"> Step 2: <br>